-Taking students to outer space and beyond
+Students swim with sharks, explore space, through VR

 AR brings the world into the classroom

 The coming years will see more of this technology in schools.
 Next up is an augmented reality (AR) application which Google will be trying out in UK schools this fall.

-This will bring objects like tornadoes or meteorites into classrooms.
+With augmented reality, users hold up their phone or tablet to see virtual objects placed in the real world.

 "AR is really great for letting you evaluate an object, and to get up close to it," Shrom says.